dlearningcode/first-js-calc/README.md

 My plan is to create the buttons, then add onclick triggers that add the string value of each key to a variable and display it in the display.

 When the user hits one of the operators, that saves the operator for a switch case

+2023-11-04 Got the basic functionality.
+Was calling functions from the event listener rather than references; that hung me up for about two hours to diagnose.

+Now, I have to make the screen clear and update properly for all the keys and operations. then it's figuring out how to refactor for tons of repetition.
+And style, of course.